opdsbanasya/NamasteNodeJS/Episode 13/README.md

 ## Way to use MongoDB

-1. Community Version: Download and install MongoDB on your own system.
+**1. Community Version**: Download and install MongoDB on your own system.
 It is known as self-managed MongoDB.
-2. Cloud Version: Use MongoDB Atlas, a cloud-based MongoDB service.
+**2. Cloud Version**: Use MongoDB Atlas, a cloud-based MongoDB service.
 It is known as managed MongoDB.
-MongoDB on behalf of you, takes the DB, install it to server and give access to that playform to you.
+MongoDB on behalf of you, takes the DB, install it to server and give access to that platform to you.

 ## MongoDB Atlas